Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Methodology

 where $d$ stands for the dimension of embedding vectors, $t$ is the original time, and $i$ is the dimension.
 Figuratively speaking, it serves for $\boldsymbol{x}_{t}$ to inform each layer about the current step of reverse diffusion.

-Fig. \ref{fig:res attention block:subfig1} displays the detailed components of the Res Block, Attn Block, and MidAttn Block from left to right, where $\mathrm{N}=2$ for the encoding process and $\mathrm{N}=3$ for the decoding process.
-Upsampling and downsampling are executed after Res Block and Attn Block, except for the bottom layer, for a total of four operations.
-As illustrated in Fig. \ref{fig:res block:subfig2}, the residual module is implemented with the inclusion of temporal information within.
-The MHSA module existing in Attn Block and MidAttn Block increases the receptive field of the model so that it can access all of the input seismic signals as introduced in \cite{vaswani2017attention}.
-Fig. \ref{fig:MHSA module} makes a detailed illustration of the MHSA module, which receives the feature map as input and conducts three different linear operations $\boldsymbol{W}_q, \boldsymbol{W}_k$, and $\boldsymbol{W}_v$ to get the query matrix $\boldsymbol{Q}$, key matrix $\boldsymbol{K}$, and value matrix $\boldsymbol{V}$.
-Each of them is divided into multiple heads, allowing the model to perform parallel computing and capture relevant information from different subspaces to integrate multiple attentions with different focuses.
-Self-attention is employed on the branches of each head to learn long-range correlations, which are formulated as
+Fig. \ref{fig:res attention block:subfig1} displays the detailed components of the Res Block and MidRes Block from left to right, where $\mathrm{N}=2$ for the encoding process and $\mathrm{N}=3$ for the decoding process.
+Upsampling and downsampling are executed after Res Block, except for the bottom layer, for a total of four operations.
+As illustrated in Fig. \ref{fig:res block:subfig2}, the residual module is implemented to incorporate temporal information.